 - Reports of the committees (announced on nar.realtor the evening prior and received upon check-in the morning of the Board of Directors meeting)

-NAR will also post the above items in the National Leadership section of nar.realtor.
+NAR will also post the above items in the National Leadership area of nar.realtor.

 Also, attend NAR 360 where a synopsis and brief history of current issues and important policy recommendations are presented.